 Create a financial model for cloud transformation

 Creating a financial model that accurately represents the full business value of any cloud transformation can be complicated.
-Financial models and business justifications tend to vary between different organizations.
-This article establishes some formulas and points out a few things that are commonly missed when creating a financial model.
+Financial models and business justifications tend to vary for different organizations.
+This article establishes some formulas and points out a few things that are commonly missed when strategists create financial models.

 Return on investment

 Return on investment (ROI) is often an important criteria for the C-suite or the board.
 ROI is used to compare different ways to invest limited capital resources.
 The formula for ROI is fairly simple.
-The details required to create each input to the formula may not be as simple.
+The details you'll need to create each input to the formula might not be as simple.
 Essentially, ROI is the amount of return produced from an initial investment.
-Usually it is represented as a percentage:
+It's usually represented as a percentage:

 Calculating initial investment

 Initial investment is the capital expense and operating expense required to complete a transformation.
 The classification of costs can vary depending on accounting models and CFO preference.
-However, this category would include items such as professional services to transform, software licenses used solely during the transformation, cost of cloud services during the transformation, and potentially the cost of the salaried employees during the transformation.
+But this category would include items like professional services to transform, software licenses used only during the transformation, the cost of cloud services during the transformation, and potentially the cost of salaried employees during the transformation.

-Add these costs together to create an estimate of the initial investment.
+Add these costs to create an estimate of the initial investment.

 Calculating the gain from investment

-Gain from investment often requires a second formula for calculation that is specific to the business outcomes and associated technical changes.
-Earnings are not as simple as calculating reduction in costs.
+Calculating the gain from investment often requires a second formula that's specific to the business outcomes and associated technical changes.
+Calculating earnings is harder than calculating cost reductions.

-Revenue delta should be forecasted in partnership with the business.
-Once the business stakeholders agree on a revenue impact, that can be used to improve the earning position.
+Revenue deltas should be forecast in partnership with business stakeholders.
+After the business stakeholders agree on a revenue impact, it can be used to improve the earning position.

-Cost deltas are the amount of increase or decrease that will come as a result of the transformation.
+Cost deltas are the amount of increase or decrease that will be caused by the transformation.
 Independent variables can affect cost deltas.
 Earnings are largely based on hard costs like capital expense reductions, cost avoidance, operational cost reductions, and depreciation reductions.
-The following sections are examples of cost deltas to consider.
+The following sections describe some cost deltas to consider.

-Speak with the finance office to see if elimination of depreciation is possible, and if it would make a positive contribution to cost deltas.
+Speak with the finance office to find out if elimination of depreciation is possible and if it would make a positive contribution to cost deltas.

 Physical asset recovery

 In some cases, retired assets can be sold as a source of revenue.
-Often, this revenue is lumped into cost reduction for simplicity.
-However, it's truly an increase in revenue and may be taxed as such.
+This revenue is often lumped into cost reduction for simplicity.
+But it's truly an increase in revenue and can be taxed as such.
 Speak with the finance office to understand the viability of this option and how to account for the resulting revenue.

 Operational cost reductions

-This category is one of the largest earnings areas when considering a cloud migration.
-Time invested in making this list exhaustive is seldom wasted.
-Ask questions of the CIO and finance team to ensure all operational costs are accounted for.
+This category provides one of the highest earning deltas.
+When you're considering a cloud migration, time invested in making this list exhaustive is rarely wasted.
+Ask the CIO and finance team questions to ensure all operational costs are accounted for.

-When an operating expenditure is expected, but not yet in an approved budget, it may not fit into a cost reduction category.
-For instance, if VMware and Microsoft licenses need to be renegotiated and paid next year, they aren't fully qualified costs yet.
-Reductions in those expected costs would be treated like operational costs for the sake of cost delta calculations.
-Informally, however, they should be referred to as "cost avoidance," until negotiation and budget approval is complete.
+When an operating expenditure is expected but not yet in an approved budget, it might not fit into a cost reduction category.
+For example, if VMware and Microsoft licenses need to be renegotiated and paid next year, they aren't fully qualified costs yet.
+Reductions in those expected costs are treated like operational costs for the sake of cost-delta calculations.
+Informally, however, they should be referred to as "cost avoidance" until negotiation and budget approval is complete.

-In some companies, soft costs such as reductions in operational complexity or reduction in full-time staff to operate a datacenter could also be included.
-However, including soft costs can be ill-advised.
-Including soft costs inserts an undocumented assumption that the reduction in costs will equate to tangible cost savings.
-Technology projects seldom result in actual soft cost recovery.
+At some companies, soft costs like reductions in operational complexity or reductions in full-time staff for operating a datacenter could also be included in cost deltas.
+But including soft costs might not be a good idea.
+When you include soft-cost reductions, you insert an undocumented assumption that the reduction will create tangible cost savings.
+Technology projects rarely result in actual soft-cost recovery.

-Time savings for staff are often included under soft cost reduction.
-When those time savings map to actual reduction of IT salary or staffing, it could be calculated separately as a headcount reduction.
+Time savings for staff are often included under soft-cost reduction.
+When those time savings map to actual reduction of IT salary or staffing, they could be calculated separately as headcount reductions.

-That said, the skills needed on-premises generally map to a similar (or higher level) set of skills needed in the cloud.
-That means people generally don't get laid off after a cloud migration.
+That said, the skills needed on-premises generally map to a similar (or higher-level) set of skills needed in the cloud.
+So people aren't generally laid off after a cloud migration.

-An exception is when operational capacity is provided by a third party or managed services provider (MSP).
-If IT systems are managed by a third party, the costs to operate could be replaced by a cloud-native solution or cloud-native MSP.
+An exception occurs when operational capacity is provided by a third party or managed services provider (MSP).
+If IT systems are managed by a third party, the operating costs could be replaced by a cloud-native solution or cloud-native MSP.
 A cloud-native MSP is likely to operate more efficiently and potentially at a lower cost.
-If that's the case, operational cost reductions belong in the hard cost calculations.
+If that's the case, operational cost reductions belong in the hard-cost calculations.

 Capital expense reductions or avoidance

-Capital expenses are slightly different than operating expenses.
+Capital expenses are slightly different from operating expenses.
 Generally, this category is driven by refresh cycles or datacenter expansion.
-An example of a datacenter expansion would be a new high-performance cluster to host a Big Data solution or data warehouse, and would generally fit into a capital expense category.
+An example of a datacenter expansion would be a new high-performance cluster to host a big data solution or data warehouse.
+This expense would generally fit into a capital expense category.
 More common are the basic refresh cycles.
 Some companies have rigid hardware refresh cycles, meaning assets are retired and replaced on a regular cycle (usually every three, five, or eight years).
-These cycles often coincide with asset lease cycles or forecasted lifespan of equipment.
+These cycles often coincide with asset lease cycles or the forecasted life span of equipment.
 When a refresh cycle hits, IT draws capital expense to acquire new equipment.